by Rick Krueger

 - Edmund Rubbra, Symphonies No. 4, 10 & 11 (BBC National Orchestra of Wales, Richard Hickox [conductor]).
 While sharing Finzi’s rhapsodic idiom, Rubbra pursued a knottier path, with lean melodic lines harmonizing more obliquely.
 These 3 symphonies showcase the broad scope of his compositional career.

 - William Walton, Choral Works (The Finzi Singers, Andrew Lumsden [organ], Paul Spicer [conductor] — Chandos Records) Walton was the hot young British composer of the 1930s, spicing up his musical palette with modern poetry and jazz rhythms, later composing scores for Laurence Olivier’s Shakespeare films.
-His talent for choral miniatures isn’t as well known — but there are plenty of goodies to here.
+His talent for choral miniatures isn’t as well known — but there are plenty of goodies to enjoy here.

 Previous albums in this series: